 The service is open to referrals from anyone who works with children and young people up to 16 years old, or 19 if in full time education, and from parents/carers directly.

-We accept referrals for children with moderate to severe speech, language or communication needs, or with mild difficulties where parental anxiety is high.
+We accept referrals for children with moderate to severe speech, language or communication needs, and there is also a specific service offering parent training for children with mild to moderate speech difficulties where parental anxiety is high.

-We also work with children with feeding difficulties.
+We also work with some children with eating, drinking and swallowing needs.

 Parents or carers may also make self referrals by telephoning Coral House on 01743 450800.

-Please see our referral form in the Patient Information section to the right.
+Please see our referral forms in the Patient Information below.

 After your initial appointment with the Speech and Language Therapist they will share their direct contact details with you.